lovett/calendar/README.md

 </cal-event>
 ```

-Although `cal-event` is a custom tag, it can take a class or style attribute like anything else.
-There's also a special `data-icon` attribute that can be used to set a custom Emoji or SVG symbol id (if available from a `defs` tag) as the icon for an event.
+Although `cal-event` is a custom element, it can take a class or style attribute like anything else.
+There's also a special `data-icon` attribute that can be used to set a custom Emoji or SVG symbol id (if available from a `defs` element) as the icon for an event.

 For multi-day events that run through weekends, set `data-skip-weekend` to hide the weekend occurrences and resume the following Monday.

+## Tagging
+A `cal-event` element can be tagged using the `data-tags` attribute.
+Its value should be a comma-delimited list of tag names.

+When tags are present, the day view will show extra links for navigating to the next and previous event for a given tag.
+It will also count the number of tagged days for the year to date and the prior year.

 ## Repetition
-When a `cal-event` tag has a `data-repeat` attribute, it will show up multiple times according to whatever cadence you set.
+When a `cal-event` element has a `data-repeat` attribute, it will show up multiple times according to whatever cadence you set.

 The following words and phrases are recognized: